 - Laptops, cell phones, and other electronics should have identification on them.

-- Have your boarding pass ready to present when you get to the Security Checkpoint.
+- Have your boarding pass a ready to present for verification when you get to the screening checkpoint.

 - Travellers bringing electronic equipment as carry-on baggage should be prepared to declare them and demonstrate that they are in working order.

 - Sports equipment such as skis, snowboards, ski poles, hockey sticks and golf clubs are not permitted as carry-on items and must be transported as checked baggage.